Additional Support Services

 Academic advisement is a process where a faculty member or professional counselor works with a student to answer questions and offer guidance about academic programs and future career fields.
 The student/advisor relationship plays a key role in appropriate course selection, academic progression, and academic achievement.

 If a student enrolls with a declared major, the assigned advisor is a faculty member from the academic major.
-If undeclared upon enrollment, a professional counselor from the Academic Support Services Center will serve as the academic advisor.
+If undeclared upon enrollment, a professional counselor from the Office of Student Success will serve as the academic advisor.

 Career Services help students with co-ops, internships, completing their credential files, and securing employment or admission to graduate school prior to graduation.